sduval783/sduval783/README.md

     - Tkinter GUI developement
 -  Unix, Windows

-- 📫 How to reach me: sam.duval@icloud, snd18b@fsu.edu
+- 📫 How to reach me: snd18b@fsu.edu

 <!---
 sduval783/sduval783 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.